Innsbruck-Land District

-Area of the district is 1,990.17 km², with a population of 181,698 (January 1, 2021), and population density of 91 persons per km².
+Area of the district is 1,990.17 km^{2}, with a population of 181,698 (January 1, 2021), and population density of 91 persons per km^{2}.
 Administrative center of the district is Innsbruck, located outside of the district itself.

 Geography

 The district comprises a part of the Inn valley, the North Tyrolean parts of the Wipptal valley and its tributary valleys Stubaital, Sellraintal, Gschnitztal, and Wattental, as well as the Seefelder Plateau.

 The southern border with the Brennerpass is formed by main line of the Alps.
 The district is dominated by alpine areas, including the mountain ranges of the Stubai Alps in the southwest, Tux Alps in the southeast, and Wetterstein Mountains and Karwendel in the north.